Process of Probating a Will and Administering an Estate in Texas

 Call 1-800-929-1725 for an appointment at any one of our offices in Wharton and El Campo in Wharton County and Richmond and Fulshear in Fort Bend County.
 Wadler, Perches, Hundl & Kerlick attorneys have many years of experience in helping clients through the probate process when the decedent passes with a will and in helping set up an administration of the decedent’s estate when there is no will.
 In this video, Attorney and Shareholder, Philip Hundl describes some of the steps in the probate process if a will exists and the estate administration process if there is no will.

-We’re offering a basic estate planning package for a couple for only $550.
+We’re offering a basic estate planning package for a couple for only $750, with an additional $200 for a Transfer on Death Deed.
 Call 800-929-1725 to take advantage of this exceptional offer.

 Summary of the Probating a Will Video